brianfromoregon/2d-games/README.md

 1. (TODO explain better) Run the maven compile target one time to prepare native dependencies

 #### Verify
-1. (TODO explain better) Run main class pong.complete.PingPongGame and a pong game should pop up.
+1. (TODO explain better) Run main class pong.SlowBallGame and a pong game should pop up.
  * Read its javadoc for instruction on required JVM options.

 #### FAQ